gcase/twitterSentiment/Article.md

-Applying Sentiment Analysis to Twitter.
+# Applying Sentiment Analysis to Twitter

 Although social media has enabled consumers and businesses to connect like never before, it offers its own set of challenges.
 The sheer flood of information makes it difficult to perform informed decisions.
 For instance, how is the brand manager of Acme Corp supposed to handle the launch of the new "WonderWidget" line?
 There could be tens of thousands of tweets that need analyzing.
 Not to mention Facebook comments, YouTube, Pinterest and Amazon reviews.
 This is where Sentiment Analysis comes in.